Preventing subdomain takeovers and receiving less false positives with Detectify

 Detectify products used by Visma

-To reduce the number of subdomain takeovers, Visma’s teams use Asset Monitoring.
+To reduce the number of subdomain takeovers, Visma’s teams use Surface Monitoring.

 "We have multiple public applications, and we want to be 100% sure that we are free from subdomain takeovers.
 Detectify helps us achieve that."

 Visma has been using Detectify for several years now, resulting in a strong working partnership and trends over time.
-When using Deep Scan, they have seen that Detectify consistently delivers vulnerabilities with a very low false-positive rate.
+When using Application Scanning, they have seen that Detectify consistently delivers vulnerabilities with a very low false-positive rate.
 They know they can trust the data coming from the reports and act quickly upon it.

 How Visma uses Detectify